uniVocity/univocity-examples/src/test/resources/README_template.md

 ### Reading data from an entity ###

-Any data entity accessible through a data store can be read using the exact same interface: @@Link(Entity).
+Any data entity accessible through a data store can be read using the exact same interface: @@LINK(Entity).
 It doesn't matter if the entity is a file, a database table or any other @@LINK(CustomDataEntity) you define.
 Once the `beginReading` method is invoked, a concurrent process will start to read data from your entity into an in-memory buffer.
 All you need to do is to consume the rows, as demonstrated in the following example:

 @@INCLUDE_METHOD(/src/test/java/com/univocity/examples/Tutorial001Basics.example001EntityReading)